lipengpeng288/cmdb-dashboard/README.md

 # CMDB Dashboard

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.x.
+This project currently requires two files, `report.json` and `report.xlsx`, both are generated with `ivy-utils cmdb report`.
+You should put them into `/assets/temp` directory, or the application will not work properly.

 ## Kickstart